MenuSkip to content

 - Events & Programs

-April 29 at 7:00 PM
+August 5 at 7:00 PM

-With playful digressions into anecdote, the philosophy of consciousness, literature, and animal behavioral science, Orange approaches grief at once tangentially and directly.
-Its narrator—disconnected, mournful, comic, angry, irreverent, overwrought, and seemingly always in a coffee shop—wants to understand the lost dog and to memorialize it, or maybe, in grieving, to regain what is lost.
+With playful digressions into anecdote, the philosophy of consciousness, literature, and animal behavioral science, Orange is a book that queers genre, gender, and sequence.
+Its narrator—disconnected, mournful, comic, angry, irreverent, overwrought, and seemingly always in a coffee shop—ambles through a psyche twisted by loss.
+Written in a furrowed numbering scheme, Orange can be read in many directions.

 E. Briskin grew up in Virginia.
 Orange is E.’s first book.